civicrm/civicrm-sysadmin-guide/docs/install/drupal7.md

 The result will be that the CiviCRM directory will be at `<DRUPAL ROOT>/sites/all/modules/civicrm`

-The most up-to-date version of CiviCRM is always available at [https://civicrm.org/download](https://civicrm.org/download)
+The most up-to-date version of CiviCRM is always available from the [CiviCRM website](https://civicrm.org/download)

 **Do NOT** activate the module yet - that will happen automatically when you run the installer.